WXinlong/SOLO/README.md

 *Disclaimer:*

-- Please refer to the corresponding config files for details.
+- Light-weight means light-weight backbone, head and smaller input size.
+Please refer to the corresponding config files for details.
 - This is a reimplementation and the numbers are slightly different from our original paper (within 0.3% in mask AP).